Jamflynt/Jamflynt/README.md

 I am skilled at CSS, JavaScript, Python, React, Git Version Control, and Responsive Web Design.

 I am employed with the ROAD iD, Inc in Covington, Kentucky, USA as a Software Engineer as of May 2023.
-I currently am working with Shopify to develop/customize Themes and Apps as well as anything else that is thrown at me.
+I currently am working with Shopify to develop/customize Themes and Apps, .NET and Azure Static Web Apps, GraphQL, as well as anything else that is thrown at me.

 I am not currently taking Web Development side projects at this time.